Coronavirus update - updated 19th October, reviewed 26th October

 Gas safety checks

-Following guidance recently released from the government, gas servicing is classed as essential and will carry on as usual unless anyone in the household is self-isolating due to coronavirus symptoms or at risk.
+Following guidance released from the government, gas servicing is classed as essential and will carry on as usual unless anyone in the household is self-isolating due to coronavirus symptoms or at risk.
 Gas servicing must be done every 12 months, as confirmed by Gas Safe.

 If our contractor Blue Flame has made an appointment with you, please call them on 01326 378122 should anyone in your household have symptoms of coronavirus.
 They will either move the appointment or discuss how it may still go ahead.